Cranleigh Camera Club

 Unless stated otherwise all club meetings in 2024-25 will be held in the school room at the rear of the Baptist Church in St James's Place, Cranleigh.

-The two mounted colour prints must not exceed 500mm x 400mm in size.
+The mounts of the two colour prints must not exceed 500mm x 400mm in size.

-The full club programme for 2024-25 can be seen using the programme tab above.
+The full club programme for 2024-25 can be seen using the programme tab in the main menu bar above.

 OUTSIDE CLUB EVENTS